bitovi/academy/src/typescript/3-configuration.md

 }
 ```

-Full configuration options are available here: <a href="http://json.schemastore.org/tsconfig" target="\_blank">http://json.schemastore.org/tsconfig</a>
+To learn more about all of the options tsconfig has, check out the <a href="https://www.typescriptlang.org/tsconfig" target="\_blank">TypeScript TSConfig Reference</a>.
+The Schema can also be found <a href="http://json.schemastore.org/tsconfig" target="\_blank">here</a>.

-### Linting
+## Linting

 We can also configure linting options to catch bugs and help enforce uniform styling.
 The following options will warn on unused local variables and parameters, and expressions or declarations implying 'any'.

-Besides linting with the TypeScript compiler, `tsc`, it is recommended to use a specialized linter like TSLint (now deprecated) or `ESLint`.
+Besides linting with the TypeScript compiler, `tsc`, it is recommended to use a specialized linter like `ESLint`.

 ```javascript
 {